cosmos/sdk-tutorials/interchain-exchange/tutorial/03-orderbook.md

 This finishes your code for the orderbook module with buy and sell orders.
 In the next chapters, you will make them IBC compatible.
-You will have to deal with IBC packets that are sent over a blockchain.
+You will have to implement how IBC packets are handled that are sent over a blockchain.
 These packets will be received and acknowledged by the recipient blockchain.